RToqeer/The-Mental-State/index.md

      <li>This is just ONE way to predict user’s mental state and how they change over time.</li>
      <li>It is best to combine this insight with other data analysis for a better overview.</li>
      <li>Limitations exists:</li>
+     <ul>Assumes person does actively engage in online communities</ul>
      <ul> Only works for English data</ul>
      <ul> Only works if someone joins the group</ul>
+     <li>Things we wish we had:</li>
+     <ul>A baseline to compare what is normal or is expected for a change in behavior.</ul>
+     <ul>More data to determine what is normal - see if there are general trends for the majority of FB users - if there is uniform change in number of group interactions in a certain month, might be a confounding factor like FB had an update, groups crashed, FB data breach, controversy, etc.</ul>
      </ol>
   </body>
   <head>